neoclide/coc.nvim/Readme.md

 ## Completion sources

-Completion for words of buffers and file path is supported by default.
+Completion for words of buffers and file path are supported by default.

-For other completion source, check out:
+For other completion sources, check out:

 - [coc-sources](https://github.com/neoclide/coc-sources): includes some common
   completion source extensions.